opengamedata/opengamedata-doc/src/features/Adding_a_Feature.md

 - `__init__(self, params:GeneratorParameters, ...)`
   At minimum, `__init__` should pass the `params` argument along to the superclass constructor.

-  You are free to add whatever other `__init__` parameters you like, if you need your Feature to have additional data at start time.
+  You are free to add whatever other `__init__` parameters you like, if you need your Feature to have access to additional data at start time.
   Just note that these parameters must either be available to (and thus come from) the game's Loader class, or be specified as additional params in the **Add feature configuration to the game's schema** section below.
 - `@classmethod`
   `_eventFilter(self, mode:ExtractionMode) -> List[str]`